appcircleio/appcircle-docusaurus/docs/workflows/ios-specific-workflow-steps/install-certificates-provisions.md

 ### Prerequisites

+Before running the **Install Certificates and Provisioning Profiles** step, you must complete certain prerequisites, as detailed in the table below:

 :::info

 If you are using an automatic code sign, you can remove this step.
 Since automatic code signing is managed by Xcode, this step will not be needed.

 :::

 | Prerequisite Workflow Step                      | Description                                     |